 A search being conducted on a piece of real estate against governmental records, which displays information pertaining to that piece of real estate, and includes, among other things, the name of its owners, the size of the property, and any encumbrances or adverse claims lodged against it.

 A tort is any wrongful act or omission to act which has caused harm or damage and amounts to a civil wrong, of which courts will impose liability.

 Trademark is a type of intellectual property consisting of words or marks that distinctively indicates the ownership of a product or service.
-Trademark protection in Malaysia is governed by the Trade Marks Act 1976 and Trade Marks Regulations 1997.
+Trademark protection in Malaysia is governed by the Trademarks Act 2019.

 Underwriter is a company that helps corporations to introduce their new securities to the stock market.

 A person who is a bankrupt under bankruptcy laws and provision, and is yet to be discharged and remains a bankrupt.

 A company that is founded and incorporated on the basis that there would be no limit as to the liabilities of its members/shareholders.

 In the Malaysian context, refers to a company or corporate body which is not registered under the Companies Act 1965 or Companies Act 2016.
 This includes foreign companies or partnerships.